cdsittampalam/documentation/docs/Qredo Network.md

 The Qredo network allows the management of digital assets where transactions are processed through the Qredo blockchain with various nodes and services working together.

-The Qredo blockchain records transactions that happen for these events:
+The Qredo blockchain records transactions that happen for these events:a

 *   A new user joins Qredo.